VityaRa/rsschool-cv/cv.md

 + Junior frontend developer
 + Want to become a senior developer!
 + Very communicative, energetic, cheerful
-+ No commercial expirience, but ready for learning and improving!
++ No commercial experience, but ready for learning and improving!

 ## Skills:
 + JavaScript (JQuery, ES6, React)